jrandj/java-11/README.md

     }
     ```

 1. When developing code there is always the provider and the client.
-Exceptions are a means for the provider to let the client know about any exceptional events, and allow the client to determine how they want to deal with them.
+Exceptions are a means for the provider to let the client know about any exceptional events and allow the client to determine how they want to deal with them.
 The mechanism to let the client know is to **throw** an exception.
 An example is shown below:
     ```java
     public void copyFile(String inputPath, String outputPath) throws IOException {
         // code to copy file
     }
     ```

 1. If the client can resolve the situation a **catch** statement can be used.
-If the client cannot handle the exceptional situation either, the exception can be propogated to the client's client.
+If the client cannot handle the exceptional situation either, the exception can be propagated to the client's client.
 An exception is considered handled when it is caught in a catch block.

 1. The throw statement is used to explicitly throw an exception.
 Throwing an exception implies that the code has encountered an unexpected situation with which it does not want to deal.
 Java requires that you list the exceptions that a method might throw in the throws clause of that method.
 This is shown below:
     ```java